sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 $$

 Using the data set of wine drinkers, I now apply the above equations to compute the loadings.
 To preface (and as mentioned in the [description of the data](#description)), the principal axes were generated such that one measures dinner wine drinking (high loadings of cabernet sauvignon and merlot) and the other one measures celebratory wine drinking (high loadings of champagne and rosé).
-Using the wine rating data, I now provide Python code below to compute the loadings using Equation \ref{eq:loadings_eq}.
+Using the wine rating data, I now provide Python code (lines <a href="#227">227--260</a> below) to compute the loadings using Equation \ref{eq:loadings_eq}.

 ```r {language=python}
 # standardize data